 If the ID machine happens to be out of service, the Library will accept your driver's license, state ID, military ID or passport AND a copy of your registration statement as proof of enrollment.
-However, these will only be temporarily accepted and you will need to continue to check with the Student Senate Office to obtain your CHC ID card.
+However, these will only be temporarily accepted and you will need to continue to check with Student Life to obtain your CHC ID card.
 You may call them to check the machine's status and ask other ID-related questions at 909-389-3410.

 For how long can I check-out books?

 All books from our main collection (on the 3rd floor of the LRC) check out for a period of 21 days.
 You may renew books if you need more time with them.
 Reserve books and materials have varying check-out periods (set by your instructors) of between 1 and 2 hours.
 These books do not leave the library and may only be renewed if no other student is waiting to check them out.